hackclub/middleman/README.md

 - const urlBase = 'https://api.airtable.com/v0/api/'
 + const urlBase = 'https://middleman.hackclub.com/airtable/v0/api/'
   const url = urlBase + 'YOUR_BASE_ID' + '/' + 'YOUR_TABLE_NAME'

   const response = await fetch(url, {
     headers: {
       Authorization: `Bearer ${apiKey}`,
+      'User-Agent': "MY_APP_NAME"
     },
   }).then(r => r.json())
 ```

+Please also set your `User-Agent` to something specific to your app!
+The whole point of this is to hunt down apps that are having trouble and we can't do that if we can't tell who you are!

 ## Airtable.js